-Submissions for the 2025 Composition Contest will open in February/ March 2025.
+Registrations for the 2026 Composition Contest will in March 2026.

 Previous winners